kevinwang09/CPOP/README.md

 Due to data scale differences between multiple omics data, a model constructed from a training data tends to have poor prediction power on a validation data.
-While the usual bioinfomatics approach is to re-normalise both the training and the validation data, this step may not be possible due to ethics constrains.
+While the usual bioinformatics approach is to re-normalise both the training and the validation data, this step may not be possible due to ethics constrains.
 CPOP avoids re-normalisation of additional data through the use of log-ratio features and thus also